tfernd/scheduler-hub/README.md

 All schedulers mentioned before are visualized here.
 The prefix `prep` refers to the weight that is multiplied prior to evaluating the model, while the prefixes `transform` and `transform2` refer to the weights after evaluating the model.
 The number 2 is used for second-order methods that evaluate the model twice in a single step.
 The prefix `prev` is used for models that have memory of previous steps.
 The boolean `order_mask` determines whether the second-order method will evaluate the second iteration or not.
 The suffixes `x`, `noise`, and `denoised` refer to the weights for the latents, noise, and the model output.

 Different schedulers can be visualized using the `plot` method of each scheduler object.
-(Note, the `timesteps` are now shown for simplicity)

 ![Different schedulers](./assets/schedulers.png)